+Occidental urges each INDSPEC stockholder to evaluate carefully all information in this Prospectus, to consult his or her investment and tax advisors and to make his or her own decision whether to tender INDSPEC Common Stock and, if so, the number of shares to tender, based on such stockholder's financial position and requirements.
 In deciding whether or not to tender shares of INDSPEC Common Stock in the Exchange Offers, INDSPEC stockholders should be aware that there is currently no public market for the INDSPEC Common Stock.
 The shares of INDSPEC Common Stock are restricted securities under the Securities Act and applicable state securities laws, and may not be resold unless they are registered under the Securities Act and applicable state securities laws or exemptions from such laws are available.
-INDSPEC has no obligation to register such shares and INDSPEC has indicated that a public offering of such shares is not contemplated.
+There can be no assurance as to when, if ever, the Put Offer or a Redemption will occur.
 Consequently, INDSPEC stockholders' ability to dispose of shares of INDSPEC Common Stock, other than pursuant to the Exchange Offers, is limited.
+The consideration that would be received by INDSPEC stockholders in the event of the Put Offer or a Redemption may be greater or less, on a per share basis, than that received by stockholders in the Exchange Offers, and such difference could be material.
+See "Certain Considerations."